 If either series were in need of inspiration, they needed to look no further than the fate of MotoGP.
 The regulation overhaul they implemented for 2016 levelled the playing field to the extent that nine different riders stood on the top step of the podium.
 However, unlike F1 and the WRC, the focus of the changes were very much to neutralise the advantage of certain teams, rather than to increase power and speed.
 Two different strategies, but the wide consensus that 2016 was the best season ever of MotoGP suggests that moving forwards, instead of looking back, can be a very profitable idea.

 A step backwards towards their golden eras seems to have reaped rewards for F1 and the WRC so far.
 2017 has provided close, exciting racing and seems to be setting up an exhilarating championship showdown.
 In recent years it would be very possible to say that motorsport has become a victim of its own technological success, with fans becoming disillusioned with the increased focus on technology rather than the human appeal of the drivers.
 It was becoming perceived as less real, or exciting or dangerous, despite the sad incidents of recent years.
 However instead of embracing some of the innovative ideas, F1 and WRC rejected moving forward with the times.
 When it came to deciding how to make these series better, it was easier to return to what had worked before, take the safe option, fuelled by nostalgia.
-And who are we to argue?
+And with the excitement we’ve seen this year so far, who are we to argue?